 Bad News by Edward St Aubyn

 In the second of Edward St Aubyn’s Melrose cycle, Patrick goes on a bender.
-The end.

 In this love letter to drugs and drink, twenty-two-year-old Patrick orchestrates the combinations and timings of his various fixes, amplifying or dampening highs according to appetite, circumstance, and opportunity.
 I delighted in his destruction: the strongest moments are the most technical, the most abject - the open tissue, the gouging needles, the blood and precision and assault.
 There’s a lovely gallows humour beating beneath it all, binding us to Patrick despite his pitiful bathroom-floor pursuits.